It’s Time to Start Understanding Business Credit Reports

 A company can start off as a sole proprietor.
-But they will most likely wish to change to a type of corporation or an LLC.
+But they should change to a type of corporation or an LLC.

 This is in order to limit risk.
 And it will maximize tax benefits.

 A business entity will matter when it comes to tax obligations and liability in the event of litigation.
 A sole proprietorship means the owner is it when it comes to liability and tax obligations.
 No one else is responsible.

 First you ought to establish trade lines that report.
 This is also referred to as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

 And with an established business credit profile and score you can start to get retail and cash credit.

-These types of accounts have the tendency to be for the things bought all the time, like marketing materials, shipping boxes, outdoor work wear, ink and toner, and office furniture.
+These types of accounts have the tendency to be for the things bought all the time, like marketing materials, ink and toner, and office furniture.

 But first of all, what is trade credit?
 These trade lines are credit issuers who will give you preliminary credit when you have none now.
 Terms are typically Net 30, instead of revolving.